aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.25

+In the info tab there is a third panel showing the indexes of the table.

+The order by dialog works now in the same way as the columns chooser in Additional foreign keys editor,

+The first row of the table does not get selected by default.
+This happens only when the vertical row view.

+Fixes an error in the release 1.24 that was not allowing opening sqllite databases.

 - Release 1.24

 Handles better tables with big columns' content.

-- Release 1.23

-Upgraded to JavaFX 14

-Adding a connection to the database now you can select the schema from the list of the available ones

-Possibility to copy the column names of the table from the "columns description table"

-Have always a row selected in an open table, so that it is possible to show a vertical row view.